Cut the cigar and you'll love tip no. 4

 The cigar head is flat, the so-called „Parejo“ cigars.
 Which number would you choose?

 The same applies here as for all cigars (with the exception of the curly tail, see below): Make sure that you do not cut the cigar cap too close or completely.
-Gating #3 and # 4 is already too muchbecause the cigar cap will come off (pay attention to the edge of the cap)# 1 and # 2 are optimal.
+Gating #3 and # 4 is already too much, because the cigar cap will come off (pay attention to the edge of the cap)# 1 and # 2 are optimal.

 Cutting a cigar with a „curly tail“: the cigar has no cap

-You can "twist off" the curly tail.
-The disadvantage: the wrapper can come loose during the smoke and the smoke is then a bit tedious.
+You can „twist off“ the curly tail.
+The disadvantage: the wrapper can come loose during the smoke and the smoke is then a little tedious.
 That's what happened to me with this one.
 Of course, you can also cut them normally with a cutter or cigar scissors.
 The cigars often also have a cigar cap from which the tail has been rolled.
 Curly tail ends are nice to look at, but they can be impractical for enjoying a cigar.

 Responses